Haines City Branch: Construction and early years

+Height of operation

-In 1925, the Atlantic Coast Line would lose its monopoly in communities on the northern half of the Haines City Branch when the Atlantic Coast Line's competitor, the Seaboard Air Line Railroad, built the Florida Western and Northern Railroad through Auburndale, West Lake Wales, Avon Park, and Sebring.
+In 1925, the Atlantic Coast Line would lose its monopoly in communities on the northern half of the Haines City Branch when the Atlantic Coast Line's competitor, the Seaboard Air Line Railroad, built their Miami Subdivision through Auburndale, West Lake Wales, Avon Park, and Sebring.
 The Seaboard line paralleled the Haines City Branch to the west through much of southern Central Florida, and the lines crossed each other just south of Avon Park.

 By 1949, the line was relatively busy with the Atlantic Coast Line running a daily local passenger train from Haines City to Clewiston.
 A daily local freight train also ran from Haines City to Lake Harbor, and two additional freight trains ran six days a week from Haines City to Sebring.
 In addition, a mixed train (both passengers and freight) ran six days a week from Palmdale to Immokalee and Everglades City.
 In 1958, service to Everglades City was discontinued due to diminished traffic and track was removed between there and Copeland.
 By 1961, track was removed between Copeland and Sunniland.

+Mergers and consolidation

 The Atlantic Coast Line and Seaboard Air Line Railroads would merge in 1967, with the merged company being named the Seaboard Coast Line Railroad.
-The Seaboard Coast Line ended up using the former Seaboard Air Line track in the combined network as the main route through the area.
-The Haines City Branch would then be broken up into smaller branches of the Seaboard line.
-Track was removed between Waverly and Lake Wales, between Frostproof and Avon Park (with a short piece of the line remaining as a spur), and between the Avon Park spur and Sebring (which eliminated the crossing of the two lines).
-The Seaboard Coast Line would then operate the north end of the line as their Haines City Subdivision from Haines City to Waverly.
-Track from Lake Wales to Frostproof became part of the Lake Wales Subdivision.
-Remaining track south of Sebring to Lake Harbor became the Sebring Subdivision, and track from Harrisburg to Immokalee became the Immokalee Subdivision.
+The Haines City Branch initially remained intact after the merger, which was then known as the Haines City Subdivision.
+Though by 1968, the Seaboard Coast Line would abandon parts of the line north of Sebring to consolidate the network with the parallel Miami Subdivision becoming the main route through this area.
+The Haines City Subdivision was truncated at Waverly and track was abandoned from Waverly to Lake Wales.
+Track was also abandoned from Frostproof to Sebring with the exception of a short segment in Avon Park which became a spur of the Miami Subdivision.
+Remaining track from Lake Wales to Frostproof was annexed to the Lake Wales Subdivision (an east-west line that was previously part of the Seaboard Air Line's Valrico Subdivision).
+Track south of Sebring to Lake Harbor then became the Sebring Subdivision while the Immokalee Branch became the Immokalee Subdivision.

 In 1980, the Seaboard Coast Line's parent company merged with the Chessie System, creating the CSX Corporation.
 The CSX Corporation initially operated the Chessie and Seaboard Systems separately until 1986, when they were merged into CSX Transportation.
 By 1982, the company removed track from south of Haines City to Waverly, as well as track from Immokalee to Sunniland.
 The rest of the Immokalee Subdivision was abandoned in 1989.